ianlewis/kubernetes-bluegreen-deployment-tutorial/README.md

-# Kubernetes Blue/Green Deplyment Tutorial
+# Kubernetes Blue/Green Deployment Tutorial

 This is a simple tutorial on how to do [Blue/Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) on Kubernetes.